AnghelLeonard/Hibernate-SpringBoot/README.md

 -----------------------------------------------------------------------------------------------------------------------

 90. **[How To Auto-Create And Migrate Schemas For Two Data Sources (MySQL and PostgreSQL) Using Flyway](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootFlywayTwoVendors)**

 **Note:** For production don't rely on `hibernate.ddl-auto` to create your schema.
-Remove (disable) `hibernate.ddl-auto` or set it to `validate` and rely on Flyway or Liquibase.
+Remove (disable) `hibernate.ddl-auto`.
+Rely on Flyway or Liquibase.

 **Description:** This application is an example of auto-creating and migrating schemas for MySQL and PostgreSQL.
 In addition, each data source uses its own HikariCP connection pool.
 In case of MySQL, where *schema*=*database*, we auto-create the schema (`authorsdb`) based on `createDatabaseIfNotExist=true`.
 In case of PostgreSQL, where a database can have multiple schemas, we use the default `postgres` database and auto-create in it the schema, `booksdb`.
 For this we rely on Flyway, which is capable to create a missing schema.

-**Key points:**\
+**Key points:**
-     - for Maven, in `pom.xml`, add the Flyway dependency\
+- for Maven, in `pom.xml`, add the Flyway dependency
-     - remove (disable) `spring.jpa.hibernate.ddl-auto`\
+- remove (disable) `spring.jpa.hibernate.ddl-auto`
-     - in `application.properties`, configure the JDBC URL for MySQL as, `jdbc:mysql://localhost:3306/authorsdb?createDatabaseIfNotExist=true` and for PostgreSQL as, `jdbc:postgresql://localhost:5432/postgres?currentSchema=booksdb`\
+- in `application.properties`, configure the JDBC URL for MySQL as, `jdbc:mysql://localhost:3306/authorsdb?createDatabaseIfNotExist=true` and for PostgreSQL as, `jdbc:postgresql://localhost:5432/postgres?currentSchema=booksdb`
-     - in `application.properties`, set `spring.flyway.enabled=false` to disable default behavior\
+- in `application.properties`, set `spring.flyway.enabled=false` to disable default behavior
-     - programmatically create a `DataSource` for MySQL and one for PostgreSQL\
+- programmatically create a `DataSource` for MySQL and one for PostgreSQL
-     - programmatically create a `FlywayDataSource` for MySQL and one for PostgreSQL\
+- programmatically create a `FlywayDataSource` for MySQL and one for PostgreSQL
-     - programmatically create an `EntityManagerFactory` for MySQL and one for PostgreSQL\
+- programmatically create an `EntityManagerFactory` for MySQL and one for PostgreSQL
-     - for MySQL, place the migration SQLs files in `db\migration\mysql`\
+- for MySQL, place the migration SQLs files in `db\migration\mysql`
 - for PostgreSQL, place the migration SQLs files in `db\migration\postgresql`

 -----------------------------------------------------------------------------------------------------------------------